pkelly03/pkelly03.github.io/_posts/2014-08-11-reactive-design-patterns--chapter-1-digest.md

   * Most APIs ie socket api, have a synchronous facade above an event-driven system.
 Blocking calls lead to expensive context switching between threads.

 How does this change the way we program?
+  * Strive for bulkheads, where 1 service if it fails, it fails in isolation, service chat through asynchronous messaging.
+  * Need to treat all interactions as distributed even if the run on the same core.
+  * Lose consistency in the CAP theorem, Almost scary - seems like a shift away from strong transactional guarantees.
+Two people editing a document, if they were both to be consistent, then each keypress would need to register with a central server to determine any updates before displaying the typed character.
+Imagine the latency?
+How would this scale to 1000 users of the same document.
+Not very well.
+  * Distributed systems are built on a new set of principles -> BASE
+    1. Basic Availability
+	1. Soft State - State needs to be maintained actively rather than persisted by default.
+	1. Eventual Consistency - possible for external observers to see data which is inconsistent.
+  * Similar to SOA patterns?
+Kind of, but need to move away from the synchronous blocking style of communication and leveraging the event driven nature of the underlying system.
+  * Essential complexity - complexity introduced by the problem domain
+  * Incidental complexity - complexity introduced by the solution to the problem.
+  * Higher level abstractions might tackle the essential complexity, but introduce incidental complexity  - ie the performance and scalability issues that might arise.
+  *